undergroundmanPr0/yt2rss/CONTRIBUTING.md

 * Do not open an issue on GitHub until you have collected positive feedback about the change.

+* If you fail to do these things, I will close your pull request and you will have to resubmit.

 #### **Do you have questions about the source code?**

 * Ask any question about how to use yt2rss on richkidmercier@protonmail.com